pungtas/DApps.tyron/PST/README.md

 - personal passive income to their members by distributing the organization's profits among token holders.

-The profit distribution is coded into the [PST.tyron smart contract](./pst.tyron.scilla) based on the share of each token holder, meaning that if you own 1% of the PST supply, you will get 1% of the profits in every cycle (be it monthly, quarterly, yearly or as defined by the organization).
+The profit distribution is coded into the [pst.tyron](./pst.tyron.scilla) smart contract based on the share of each token holder, meaning that if you own 1% of the PST supply, you will get 1% of the profits in every cycle (be it monthly, quarterly, yearly or as defined by the organization).

 The organization behind a PST enacts a profit-sharing community (PSC), and its governance should aim at being decentralized.
 For that purpose, the PST has a voting mechanism when distributing the profits: the smart contract collects the vote of each token holder and ponderates their votes according to their shares, which means that if you own 1% of the PST supply, you will have 1% of the voting decision.
 Through decentralized governance, the PSC decides what the quorum is and how much the fees are.
 Fees can get collected depending on the products and services provided by the organization.
 Communities can also be charities or receive donations, peer-to-peer.